-How many modules will encompass the Advising and Mentoring Foundations level training?
+There are six modules to complete for the Advising and Mentoring Foundations level training:

 - Module One: Advising at Pitt